Bestselling suspense author drew from her own 'passionate' first love for new novel

 My ‘midlife crisis book’

-And affectionately nicknaming it her “midlife crisis” book, Rixton reveals that much of the story was inspired by her own memories as she contemplated turning 40 and reminisced on her student days.
+And affectionately nicknaming it her “midlife crisis” book, Rixon reveals that much of the story was inspired by her own memories as she contemplated turning 40 and reminisced on her student days.

 “I shouldn’t say this,” she entices, a cheeky glint in her eye, “but I watched Normal People, the TV adaptation.
 And I was thinking a lot about my life.